The EEP Kit

 Refining Prototypes & Additional Experiments

-To further develop the project, I reached out to Dannie Panzid, a certified art psychotherapist in the UK, who became a mentor and consultant.
+To further develop the project, I reached out to Dannie Panzid, a certified art psychotherapist based in the UK, who became a mentor and consultant throughout the process.

-With her guidance and the data gathered from my initial experiment with Carlotta, I designed additional experiments using new tools.
-This included creating finger brushes (Figure 8), painting blindfolded (Figure 9), painting with enhanced brush sounds (Figure 10), and connecting Carlotta to a heart rate sensor to track her heartbeat while painting.
+With her guidance - and building on insights from my initial experiments with Carlotta - I designed a new set of experiments using expanded tools.
+This included creating finger brushes (figure 8), painting blindfolded (figure 9), painting with enhanced brush sounds (figure 10), all while connecting Carlotta to a heart rate sensor to track her heartbeat while painting.

 Woman painting blindfolded